ibm-apiconnect/actions/README.md

  - apikey - An API Key obtained from {manager-host}/manager/auth/manager/sign-in/?from=TOOLKIT (typically used with an OIDC user registry e.g. in APIC on AWS)
  - username / password / realm - the username, password and realm to use to authenticate (typically used with a local user registry or LDAP)
  - iam-apikey - An IBM Cloud API Key (for use with reserved instance)

+### Validate API definitions

 If you just want to validate your apis and products, then you can pass the variable `validate_only: true` without any authentication option.
+This is useful for a PR check.
+The default is false.

+### Migrate Subscriptions

+If you need to ensure the subscriptions remain in place when publishing you can pass `migrate_subscription: true` as a parameter.
+This is useful in development so that you can configure your tests without having to re-subscribe to the APIs every time but shouldn't be a substitution for proper API versioning and lifecycle management in a production environment.
+The default is false.